Steps to apply

 Take the ACT or the SAT and have the scores sent to Bluffton.
 Bluffton's ACT number is 3238 and 1067 for SAT.
 Scores included with a signed transcript are considered official.

 If you haven't done so already, visit campus.
 You'll get a personalized look at our unique academic community and an automatic application fee waiver!
 If you live more than 250 miles away from Bluffton, take advantage of our Bluffton Fly/Drive program to make travel feasible.

 - Apply for scholarships (check out Bluffton's scholarship page) and take advantage of scholarship opportunities announced by your high school guidance counselor.

-- Register for a PIN for federal financial aid purposes.
-Both you and your parents will need one.
+- Register for a FSA ID for federal financial aid purposes.
 You will use the same numbers each year.

 - In January, fill out the FAFSA (Free Application for Federal Student Aid).
 Priority deadline for filing is May 1.